molgenis/molgenis-ops-galaxy/armadillo1/roles/nginx/README.md

 Requirements
 ------------
-The nginx-role is based upon a clean Redhat >= 7.x, Centos >= 7.x, Debian >= 10.x image or Ubuntu >= 20.x.
+The nginx-role is based upon a clean Rocky >= 8.x, RedHat and CentOS >= 7.x, Debian >= 10.x image or Ubuntu >= 20.x.
 It's dependencies are described below.

 Role Variables
 --------------